-The example scams all have an element of Social Engineering to them.
+These example scams all have an element of social engineering to them.
 They make the victims believe something when the reality is completely different.
 They are all preying on a specific victim motivation.
 These cases are all about money, so the victim wants to get a good deal or earn the easy money.

 Education and Reporting